-Recently we were talking to a few scrappers through private messages on our Facebook page about scrapping cars.
+Recently, we talked to a few scrappers in our Facebook Group about scrapping cars.
 The question was asked, “Are cars worth scrapping when the prices are so cheap?”

 What About When Prices Are High?

-When cars were worth $3-500 each in scrap value (all depends on the price and the weight of the car) it is an easy answer…scrap it and get paid!
-Back in 2009 when the “Cash For Clunkers,” program when into affect and people were trying to get higher fuel saving and tax savings through the governments programs, car scrapping/recycling was at an all time high.
-People were encouraged to sell their cars and they were doing just that.
+When cars were worth $3-500 each in scrap value (all depends on the price and the weight of the car), it is an easy answer…scrap it and get paid!
+Back in 2009, when the “Cash For Clunkers” program went into effect and people were trying to get higher fuel and tax savings through government programs, car scrapping/recycling was at an all-time high.
+People were encouraged to sell their cars and do just that.

-Most of the time when you sell your car (or any car for that matter) for scrap you have to sell it as a complete vehicle.
-This way you ensure the scrap yard that they can make money off of the aluminum, the rims, the battery, etc. When times get tough however…this is when the rules of scrapping seem to change.
+When you sell your car (or any car for that matter) for scrap, you must sell it as a complete vehicle.
+This way, you ensure the scrap yard that they can make money from the aluminum, the rims, the battery, etc. However, when times get tough, this is when the rules of scrapping seem to change.

 What About When Prices Are Low?

-There are a lot of options when the prices of scrap metal/iron are low, so let’s go over a few.
+There are many options when scrap metal/iron prices are low, so let’s go over a few.

 - Hold onto the vehicle.
-This way you have a few options for your scrap cars.
-You will be able to try to sell it for parts, put it online for a junk yard or fellow car aficionado to buy, or hold onto it.
+This way, you have a few options for your scrap cars.
+You can try to sell it for parts, put it online for a junkyard or fellow car enthusiast to buy, or hold onto it.

 - Part it out.
-Selling the car for the parts may work and then you can make money off of the battery, the rims, even the catalytic converter.
-Sometimes you may even get lucky and find someone who has the same car and is always looking for parts for it.
+Selling the car for the parts may work, and then you can make money off the battery, the rims, and especially the catalytic converter.
+Sometimes, you may even get lucky and find someone with the same car looking for parts.

 - Sell to a junkyard.
-Junkyards or auto salvage yards are different then scrap yards and many times will sell parts to customers and be able to make more money off of the car…thus being able to buy your old vehicle for a little more then just scrap value.
+Junkyards or auto salvage yards are different than scrap yards and, many times, will sell parts to customers and make more money off of the car, thus being able to buy your old vehicle for a little more than just scrap value.

 Do I Need A Title To Scrap A Vehicle?

-The answer…most of the time is yes.
-Depending on your state laws you may or may not need a title to scrap a car, but assume that you always need one.
-In some states if you cannot find the cars title but you can produce ownerships paperwork such as registrations or insurance info you can fill out a form at your scrap yard to release ownership to them.
-This is not always true but it is worth asking your yard in the case that you can’t find your title when you want to scrap your car.
+The answer, most of the time, is yes.
+Depending on state laws, you may or may not need a title to scrap a car, but assume you always need one.
+In some states, if you cannot find the car’s title but can produce ownership paperwork such as registrations or insurance info, you can fill out a form at your scrap yard to release ownership to them.
+This is not always true, but it is worth asking your yard if you can’t find your title when you want to scrap your car.